 Full year, one credit, Required for freshmen

-Using the American Experience as a unifying theme, this course focuses on intensive reading and writing.
+Using American Voices as a unifying theme, this course focuses on intensive reading and writing.
 Students read a wide variety of literary works in various genres, including novels, short stories, plays, and poetry.
 As an introduction to analytical composition, the course requires structured responses to literature, short and long-term research assignments, and personal response journals.
 Creative writing assignments are included to expand students' writing experience, and vocabulary and grammar are concentrated studies throughout the year.
 Students may also choose to read outside reading books for enrichment credit.

 ENGLISH II or HONORS ENGLISH II

 Full year, one credit, Required for sophomores (Honors English II only with department approval)

 English II explores literature of the world and the journey of the hero through classical and contemporary works.
 Students read drama, fiction, poetry, and nonfiction.
 Sophomores write a variety of literary analyses, personal essays, creative pieces, and reflections.
 Several culture-oriented research projects related to literature are brought in to set the stage for more challenging research projects in the junior year.
 Technology is used for creative design projects, presentations, and discussion boards.
 Vocabulary and grammar are ongoing studies throughout the year, including PSAT review.
 Sophomores are encouraged to read for pleasure and attend library book talks to expose them to important works of world literature as well as more contemporary, young-adult choices.
 Honors sections of English II challenge the students who have demonstrated keen motivation and sophisticated skills in reading, writing, and critical thinking.
 Honors students move at a faster pace, reading additional texts of greater sophistication and writing more frequent and demanding papers.

 Full year, one credit, Required for juniors who do not take AP English Language and Composition